Hyundai Stargazer: Indonesia

-For the Indonesian market, the Stargazer is available in four grade levels: Active, Trend, Style and Prime.
-The former two grades are available with either 6-speed manual or IVT transmission options, while the latter two grades are only available with IVT transmission as standard.
+For Indonesia, the Stargazer is available in four initial grade levels: Active, Trend, Style and Prime.
+The former two grades are available with either 6-speed manual or CVT transmission options, while the latter two grades are only available with CVT transmission as standard.
 Captains seats are optional for each grade except for the Active grade.
 Hyundai SmartSense driver-assistance system is standard for the Prime grade.